schalkw-gmail-com/poker/README.md

 Please note that for each of use I opted to include both the api and then the future "front end / access point", into the code repo.

+I opted for Laravel as a base framework, as this is the base framework I work with on a daily basis, and I'm most used to it.
+I'm using a framework as this does help me with the scaffolding which saves time.
+It also provides structured point to start out from.

 Global rule set for the evaluator:
 1 - the tool only uses the standard 52 card deck during evaluation